 Conditions that can be treated by a skin therapist include sensitivity, early-stage rosacea, various stages of acne, dehydration, dryness, premature ageing, sun damage/hyperpigmentation and more.
 They are also often very good at picking up early changes in the skin that may need to be checked out further by the dermatologist.

 Conversely, patients who start by seeing a dermatologist for assessment and treatment of acne or other skin conditions with harsher chemicals may then visit a therapist to ensure the barrier of their skin remains healthy before, during and after the process, for instance.
 Treatments might include peels, extractions, use of light therapy, dermabrasion, collagen induction, micro needling and much more.

 Luckily, seeing either one will usually help you improve the quality of your skin in some way, but there are a few instances in which it really pays to see one or the other.

-Bottom line, dermatologists are not always the best person to seek advice from in regard to aesthetic concerns.
+Bottom line, dermatologists are not always the best person to seek advice from regarding aesthetic concerns.
 Unless they take a personal or professional interest in addressing those areas touched on above, they are typically not all that much ‘in the know’ about which ingredients are going to be best for nourishing and healing the skin in a more holistic way.
 (This is the reason why dermatologists usually do not offer the latest in skin care ranges and will often prescribe very basic products, many of which can be purchased over the counter from a chemist)

 Frankly, it is not what they are mostly concerned with, and although there are a few who may specialise in this area, most leave the beautification process to skin therapists.

-On the flip side, although a skin therapist can not offer treatments for severe or medical skin conditions, they can certainly improve the appearance of your skin overall.
+On the flip side, although a skin therapist cannot offer treatments for severe or medical skin conditions, they can certainly improve the appearance of your skin overall.

-So next time you have a skin concern, do your research and get in touch with the practitioner who is right for you.
+So next time you have a skin concern, do your research, and get in touch with the practitioner who is right for you.